-Whether you choose the convenience of starting your Will online or prefer a face-face-appointment, our Free Will-Writing service includes a free consultation with a specialist solicitor to ensure your Will meets your needs.
+Whether you choose the convenience of starting your Will online or prefer a face-face-appointment, our Free Will-Writing service includes a free consultation with a specialist solicitor.

-Rest assured using the service doesn't place you under any obligation to remember Help for Heroes in your Will.
+Rest assured that using the service doesn't place you under any obligation to remember Help for Heroes in your Will.
 All we ask is that you take a moment to imagine the lasting difference you could make.